jlow999/koa2-oauth-server/Readme.md

 ## Quick Start

+To start the server, run the following command:

+    $ node server.js

+To start the client, run the following command:

+    $ node client.js

 The module provides two middlewares - one for granting tokens and another to authorize them. `koa2-oauth-server` and, consequently `oauth2-server`, expect the request body to be parsed already.
 The following example uses `koa-bodyparser` but you may opt for an alternative library.